-Millie Bobby Brown reveals how she knew Jake Bongiovi was 'the one'

-Millie Bobby Brown and Jake Bongiovi have a lot of love for each other.

-After first becoming friends through Instagram, their relationship turned romantic, sparking dating rumors in 2021.
-Then in April, the pair got engaged.
+Millie Bobby Brown's ‘Stranger Things’ co-star says he's officiating her wedding

-Brown, 19, recently opened up to The Sunday Times about their relationship and said she always knew that he was "the one" for her.
+Brown has said that she always knew he was "the one" for her.

-"After we met we knew we never wanted to leave each other’s side,” she shared in an article published Aug.
-27. “You can’t pinpoint why [someone is ‘the one’], it’s just the feeling of knowing that that’s the person you want to spend the rest of your time with.”
+"After we met we knew we never wanted to leave each other’s side,” she told The Sunday Times in August 2023.
+“You can’t pinpoint why [someone is ‘the one’], it’s just the feeling of knowing that that’s the person you want to spend the rest of your time with.”

 “I think so much of life is overthinking,” the “Stranger Things” star added.
 “The one thing that made clear sense to me was him.
 So I didn’t really have to do much thinking.”

+Bongiovi is the son of singer Jon Bon Jovi, and Brown has seemingly fit right in with the family.

+The rocker previously dismissed concerns regarding their ages — Brown is 20, and Bongiovi is 21 — and in February, he told "E!
+News" the couple is "madly in love and we love them both for that."

-Read on to learn more about the relationship between Brown and Bongiovi, the son of singer Jon Bon Jovi.
+Read on to learn more about the relationship between Brown and Bongiovi.

 June 2021: Millie Bobby Brown and Jake Bongiovi spark relationship rumors